hyarlagadda/beautiful-jekyll/_posts/2017-01-03-Why-you-should-switch-to-Scala-from-Java.md

  **_val list = List(1, 2, 3, 4, 5)_**

  In scala during initialization we can define variable to be a variable (var) or a constant (val).
 Scala prefers Immutability whenever possible.
 So you can't reassign variable list to any thing else as it is a val.
 There is no need for **_new_** for creating List.
 We will discuss that later.
+In Scala data types are inferred.
+You never mentioned constant list is of type List collection but Scala compiler will infer it.

  **_val squaredList = list.map( x => x * x)_**